scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 # Control Service gRPC API {#app-a}
 {:numbered="false"}

-The following code block provides, in protobuf format, the API by which control services interract.
+The following code block provides, in protobuf format, the API by which control services interact.

 ~~~~
 enum SegmentType {